 Construction begins at the Main Station.

-Station commissioned.
-Officers in command; Capt.
-Donald E. Wilcox, USN; Commanding Officer Cmdr.
-Joe Taylor, USN; Aviation Training Officer Lt.
-Commander Henry J. White, Executive Officer.
+Station is officially commissioned.
+Officers in command: Capt.
+Donald E. Wilcox, USN as Commanding Officer; Cmdr.
+Joe Taylor, USN as Aviation Training Officer, and Lt.
+Commander Henry J. White as Executive Officer.

 First student pilots commence flight training.

 Boat Facility begins operations (under Miami) .

 Instructors assigned to each class.

 Boat Facility is transferred to NAS Fort Lauderdale.

 Training capacity increased from 50 to 100 planes, and from 75 to 180 students.

 Pilot training program lengthened to 8 weeks.

 The Executive Officer is now Lt.
 Moreau L. Stoddard, USNR.